obaland/vfiler.vim/doc/vfiler.md

 Move the cursor up.

 #### move_cursor_bottom
-Moves the cursor to the bottom of the filer.
+Moves the cursor to the bottom of the vfiler.vim buffer.

 #### move_cursor_top
-Moves the cursor to the top of the filer.
+Moves the cursor to the top of the vfiler.vim buffer.

 ---